Great team members are highly valuable—which means other companies are trying to poach your best employees.

 - Commit to keeping employees happy.
 Are you monitoring morale, especially among your best employees?
 Happy employees tend to stay—and unhappy employees leave, and they often take others with them.
 That doesn’t require endless raises or 10-hour workweeks—but even simple changes help.
 For instance: caring about employees as humans, a “summer Fridays” schedule, and a consistent “thank you” for a job well done.

 - Pay people fairly.
 As Netflix notes on their career page: “To help us attract and retain stunning colleagues, we pay employees at the top of their personal market.
 We make a good-faith estimate of the highest compensation each employee could make at peer firms, and pay them that maximum.”
 Top talent knows their value.
 If you’re not paying your people fairly, you’re setting yourself up for a poaching scenario.

 - Include appropriate language in your employee, contractor, and client agreements.
-Talk to your lawyer; this typically includes a non-solicitation clause, and may include a non-compete clause (although those are sometimes unenforceable).
+Talk to your lawyer or consult an electronic contract manufacturing service; this typically includes a non-solicitation clause, and may include a non-compete clause (although those are sometimes unenforceable).
 When I advise my clients about hiring, I recommend they ask candidates if hiring them would violate any agreements with their current employer—but your competitors may not ask first.

 - Don’t hide your team list.
 If your team is happy, it won’t matter that they’re listed on your website or on LinkedIn.
 For most independent agencies, I generally recommend listing 100% of the team on your website because it conveys transparency and humanizes the team that’s working on behalf of your clients.
 If a client wants a huge firm and you’re a “small” agency (the word “small” is relative!) they likely won’t hire you anyway.
 But if an agency doesn’t list any people, it looks like they’re hiding something.